isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-introduction/overview-prod-audience-guide/android-3.0-overview-prod-audience-guide.md

 snippet: y
 ---

-# Product overview, audience, and this guide{#product-overview-audience-and-this-guide}
+# Product overview, audience, and this guide {#product-overview-audience-and-this-guide}

 This guide provides information about how to develop video player applications by using TVSDK for Android, which is implemented in Java.